 - Con: Paid

-After seeing the pro and con list, I decided to give Fathom a try to understand whether the analytics platform could be a privacy-centered future.
+After seeing the pros and cons list, I decided to give Fathom a try to understand whether the analytics platform could be a privacy-centered future.
 The other big reason I wanted to give Fathom a try is that sooner or later, more users will adopt these privacy-based browsers.
-Marketers (like myself) will need to start thinking about a future where tracking is limited, and we don't have the advance cross-site cookies.
+Marketers (like myself) will need to start thinking about a future where tracking is limited, and we don’t have the advance cross-site cookies.

 What I think of Fathom

-Fathom Analytics is an incredibly boiled down version of what Google Analytics has become.
+Fathom Analytics is an incredibly boiled-down version of what Google Analytics has become.
 It is basic analytics that includes data like time on page, bounce rates, and referral sources.

 The dashboard is easy to glance at and see how many users interact with content or visit the website.
 There isn’t hard to use filters, views, or audiences to slice the data up.
 There is an easy way to stop the analytics platform from tracking yourself that includes a simple edit on the browser’s inspect tool.

 Fathom Analytics is a great, simple analytics platform to use.
-It not only respects users' privacy but can bypass ad blockers and browsers like Brave.
-It helps provide insights into your blog or business's website without violating privacy or needing to add cookie consents.
+It not only respects users’ privacy but can bypass ad blockers and browsers like Brave.
+It helps provide insights into your blog or business’s website without violating privacy or needing to add cookie consent.

-Not tracking all the user data feels good, but at the same time, using Fathom isn't possible for every project yet.
-I cannot move away from Google Analytics with many market clients as they heavily rely on the data and conversions that to sync to Google Ads.
-I do want to influence these businesses further to think about users' privacy and how they can help users opt into tracking vs. being collected without any consent.
-When clients are not advertising, I'll suggest using Fathom over using Google Analytics.
-I'll also experiment on how to use Fathom Analytics with advertising and further expand advertising on Duck Duck Go.
+Not tracking all the user data feels good, but at the same time, using Fathom isn’t possible for every project yet.
+I cannot move away from Google Analytics with many market clients as they heavily rely on the data and conversions that sync to Google Ads.
+I do want to influence these businesses further to think about users’ privacy and how they can help users opt into tracking vs. being collected without any consent.
+When clients are not advertising, I’ll suggest using Fathom over using Google Analytics.
+I’ll also experiment with how to use Fathom Analytics with advertising and further expand advertising on Duck Duck Go.

-With my website and my side project (IronMic), we'll be moving to the Fathom Analytics 100%.
+With my website and my side project (IronMic), we’ll be moving to Fathom Analytics 100%.
 This website is already switched over and IronMic will make the switch in the next few weeks.